Skip to content

 });

-The /authorize and /token endpoints are unchanged — when the openid scope is granted, /token adds an id_token to the response body automatically.
+The /authorize and /token endpoints do not change.
+When the server grants the openid scope, /token adds an ID Token to the response body.

-To confirm the whole surface works against a real relying party, run the OIDC conformance smoke test.
+To make sure that a real Client can complete the flow, run the OIDC conformance smoke test.

 • cid, not client_id.
-The library has always identified the client with the non-standard cid claim; RFC 9068 §2.2 specifies client_id.
-Resource servers reading the access token should look for cid.
+This library has always identified the Client with the cid claim, but RFC 9068 §2.2 specifies client_id.
+Your resource server must read cid.

 • aud is conditional.
-RFC 9068 §2.2 lists aud as required, but the access token carries aud only when an audience (or aud) parameter is supplied on the request.
-With no audience requested, no aud claim is emitted.
+RFC 9068 §2.2 makes aud mandatory.
+But the Access Token carries aud only when the request supplies an audience or aud parameter.
+If the request has no audience, the token has no aud claim.

-The ID token is unaffected and follows OpenID Connect Core 1.0.
+The ID Token is different.
+It obeys OpenID Connect Core 1.0.

-• No ID token on refresh.
-ID tokens are issued only in the authorization-code exchange.
+• No ID Token on a refresh.
+The server issues an ID Token only in the authorization code exchange.